exhuma/python-course-basic/intro.rst

 Linux
 ~~~~~

-Python is available by default on most Unix platforms.
-From distribution to
+* Available by default on most Unix platforms.
-distribution, the version packaged by default may either be Python 2 (Debian,
-Red-Hat), or Python 3 (Arch).
-But even on systems with Python 2 as default,
+* Packaged default may either be Python 2 (Debian, Red-Hat), or Python 3 (Arch).
-Python 3 is usually available in the package repository.

-Python 2 and 3 can both happily live on the same system without interfering
+* Python 2 and 3 can both happily live on the same system without interfering
   with each other.

 Windows
 ~~~~~~~